jlorenzo681/python-intermediate/exercises/exercise_23/exercise_23_problem.md

-# Exercise 23: Task Scheduler with SQLite
+# Exercise 23: Task Scheduler with SQLite NO

 **Difficulty:** Advanced++